cicsdev/cics-java-liberty-springboot-jms/README.md

 This sample project demonstrates a Spring Boot JMS application integrated with IBM CICS that can be deployed to a CICS Liberty JVM server.
 In this application, IBM MQ as the message broker which helps to send and receive messages between Spring Boot and CICS, and writes the messages into a CICS recoverable Temporary storage queue(TSQ).
 The jmsListener receives messages and writing CICS TSQ are under one transaction management.
 Both commit or both roll back if fails.

-For more information, see blog post - link TBC.

 ## Prerequisites

   - CICS TS V5.3 or later